 If you suffer from a serious medical condition, it’s very important that you tell us.
 We will seek your permission to inform the relevant team of this condition so we can help you should the need arise.

 How your data is stored:

-Personal data will also be stored electronically.
+Personal data will also be stored electronically by our Administration, Academic and Housing teams.
 Whenever such information is stored in this way (for example, in a Word or Excel document) the information will be held securely using a password.
 We have introduced strict internal procedures to ensure your personal information is protected.

 // Legitimate Cause

 We will always do our very best to obtain your consent.
 As a business, we have taken steps to ensure these procedures are maintained.
 There will be instances where, given legitimate cause, we will share your personal information.
 For example, we may pass your personal data (such as your name, date of birth and address) to a doctor if you ask us to help you secure an appointment for medical treatment.

 We inform you about the ways we use your personal data at the application stage.
 This is detailed on our paper application form and this page of the website for online applications.
 There may be occasions which arise during your studies where we need to share your personal data for other reasons, which include, but are not limited to:

 - Sharing information about your course, attendance and progress to your agent/representative, sponsor, parent or person responsible for paying your course fees

 - Sharing personal data for Academic purposes including student reports, grades, transcripts and references.
 For example, helping you secure an offer letter for university